V4Fire/Client/src/components/base/b-router/README.md

    } .
    ```

-3. Loading routes from a data provider.
+3. Load routes from a data provider.

    ```
    < b-router :dataProvider = 'AppRoutes'